-Formal complaint shall mean a document filed by a complainant or signed by the Title IX Coordinator alleging Title IX sexual harassment and requesting that the district investigate the allegation under the grievance process for formal complaints.
+1. Formal complaint shall mean a document filed by a complainant or signed by the Title IX Coordinator alleging Title IX sexual harassment and requesting that the district investigate the allegation under the grievance process for formal complaints.
 The authority for the Title IX Coordinator to sign a formal complaint does not make the Title IX Coordinator a party in the grievance process for formal complaints.
 The phrase "document filed by a complainant" refers to a document or electronic submission that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint.

-Supportive measures shall mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.

-Supportive measures shall be designed to restore or preserve equal access to the educational program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the educational environment, or to deter sexual harassment.
-Supportive measures may include, but are not limited to:

-- 1. Counseling or Employee Assistance Program. - 2.
-Extensions of deadlines or other course-related adjustments. - 3.
-Modifications of work or class schedules. - 4.
-Campus escort services. - 5.
-Mutual restrictions on contact between the parties. - 6.
-Changes in work locations. - 7.
-Leaves of absence. - 8.
-Increased security. - 9.
-Monitoring of certain areas of the campus. - 10.
-Assistance from domestic violence or rape crisis programs. - 11.
-Assistance from community health resources including counseling resources.

-Title IX sexual harassment means conduct on the basis of sex that satisfies one or more of the following:

-1. A district employee conditioning the provision of an aid, benefit, or district service on an individual's participation in unwelcome sexual conduct, commonly referred to as quid pro quo sexual harassment.

-Unwelcome conduct determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to a district education program or activity.

-- 2. Sexual assault, dating violence, domestic violence or stalking. - O Dating violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship is determined by the following factors: - Length of relationship.
+- Supportive measures shall mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed. - Supportive measures shall be designed to restore or preserve equal access to the educational program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the educational environment, or to deter sexual harassment. - Supportive measures may include, but are not limited to: - Counseling. - Extensions of deadlines or other course-related adjustments. - Modifications of work or class schedules. - Campus escort services. - Mutual restrictions on contact between the parties. - Changes in work or housing locations. - Leaves of absence. - Increased security. - Monitoring of certain areas of the campus. - Assistance from domestic violence or rape crisis programs. - Assistance from community health resources, including counseling resources. - Supportive measures may also include assessments or evaluations to determine eligibility for special education or related services, or the need to review an Individualized Education Program (IEP) or Section 504 Service Agreement based on a student's behavior.
+This could include, but is not limited to, a manifestation determination or functional behavioral assessment (FBA), in accordance with applicable law, regulations, or Board policy. - 3.
+Title IX sexual harassment means conduct on the basis of sex that satisfies one or more of the following: - A district employee conditioning the provision of an aid, benefit, or district service on an individual's participation in unwelcome sexual conduct, commonly referred to as quid pro quo sexual harassment. - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to a district education program or activity. - Sexual assault, dating violence, domestic violence, or stalking. - Dating violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship is determined by the following factors: - 1.
+Length of relationship. - 2.
+Type of relationship. - 3.
+Frequency of interaction between the persons involved in the relationship. - Domestic violence includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving federal funding, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.